grumply/purehs.org/static/tutorials/basics/tutorial.md

 ## What have we learned?

 Using first-class views, we can pass around bits and pieces of our UI and enrich them with functionality in a way that lets us build up from pincipal pieces.
-Using some simple themeing tools, we can richly decorate views in a safe way with near-CSS syntax.
+Using some simple theming tools, we can richly decorate views in a safe way with near-CSS syntax.
 Using event handlers we can program user-interaction-reactive functionality into our applications.

 Now that we've seen how static views are created and transformed, let's learn about dynamics - an important part of user interfaces.
 We'll see how to enrich views with state and other dynamic functionality in the [Components Tutorial](./components).
 Then, we'll learn how to use [The Elm Architecture](https://guide.elm-lang.org/architecture/) to bootstrap a fully integrated application in the [Applications Tutorial](./applications).
 After that, we'll apply some of the same abstractions to server-side development in the [Servers Tutorial](./servers).